 Not that long ago, if anyone would’ve told Savannah that she was going to devote her entire professional career to coffee, she likely would’ve laughed quite uncontrollably in downright disbelief.
 However, fast forward to today and coffee has truly and unexpectedly become her life.
 Looking back to her childhood, it’s now more clear as to why she chose a career in this industry.
 An interest in coffee began at the age of 11 after discovering espresso and sweet coffee drinks at a drive-thru coffee stand in Salem, Oregon that placed chocolate covered coffee beans on the lids of their to-go cups for each customer who was in need of their daily caffeine fix.
 What started as an unusually strong interest in coffee for Savannah, especially for someone so young, has now manifested into a full-fledged obsession.

-A native Northwesterner turned So-Cal sunshine girl now addicted to hot yoga, hiking, meditation, the beach and long drives up Coast Highway 101, she has no memory of ever not loving coffee.
+A native Northwesterner turned So-Cal sunshine girl, she has no memory of ever not loving coffee.
 Most kids, and even quite a few adults, absolutely hate the taste of coffee, especially the bitterness that some lesser-quality or poorly-made coffee takes on, but Savannah has never complained.
 Unquestionably, she understands that coffee in general is an acquired taste—one that she’s very happy to possess—and now is very grateful to work with an outstanding team that not only loves coffee as much as her, but never makes a bitter cup.